 Project funder

-Health Research, Incorporated and New York State Department of Health
+U.S. Centers for Disease Control and Prevention (CDC), administered by Health Research, Inc. and the New York State Department of Health.

 Leadership and contact